If you are not currently registered in another province or territory outside of Ontario, we will need the following:

 - Proof of your citizenship, residency status, or authorization to practice nursing in Ontario

-- You will also need to request a police criminal record check through Sterling, a secure third-party criminal record check provider.
+- A police criminal record check through Sterling, a secure third-party criminal record check provider.
 CNO does not accept police criminal record checks from any other sources.
 Your police criminal record check is valid for only six months after it is issued.
 Please keep this timeline in mind when you start the application process.
 If your police criminal record check expires while your application is in progress, you will need to request a new one.
 Visit our police criminal record check webpage for more information, including how to make a request.

-- the Canadian provinces/territories where you are currently registered as any type of nurse (RN, LPN, NP)
+- any Canadian provinces/territories where you were previously registered as any type of nurse (RN, RPN/LPN, NP)

 CNO may request proof of registration from any other jurisdictions where you were previously registered and/or practicing after reviewing your application information.